AgoraIO/agora_doc_source/en-US/markdown/cn/Agora Platform/agora_platform.md

-Agora.io provides building blocks for you to add real-time voice and video communications through a simple and powerful SDK.
-You can integrate the Agora SDK to enable real-time communications in your own application quickly.
+Agora.io provides building blocks for you to add real-time engagement functions through a simple and powerful SDK.
+You can integrate the Agora SDK to enable real-time engagement in your own application quickly.

 ## Agora SDK